imfing/hextra/exampleSite/content/docs/getting-started.md

 ### Create your first content pages

-Let's create a new content page for the home page and the documentation page:
+Let's create new content page for the home page and the documentation page:

 ```shell
 $ hugo new content/_index.md